Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 lein
 ```

-#### Play with Clojure Mxnet Examples
+#### Play with Clojure MXNet Examples

-First, one needs to clone the Mxnet codebase that comes with Clojure examples
+First, one needs to clone the MXNet codebase that comes with Clojure examples
 ```
 git clone https://github.com/apache/incubator-mxnet.git
 ```